Marion Crane: Novel and 1960 film

-Differences between the film and novel

 In the novel, she is named Mary Crane, originates from Dallas, Texas, and dies after Norman decapitates her; in the film, "Mother" stabs her repeatedly.
 Her name was changed to Marion in the film because of a real life Mary Crane residing in Phoenix, Arizona at the time the film was made.
-In the novel, she is Norman's first victim; in the film, Norman had murdered two young girls prior.

-Appearances and references in the rest of the series
+Later appearances and references

 Psychos first sequel, 1983's Psycho II, starts off with a flashback to the shower scene.
 Marion's sister, Lila Crane (Vera Miles), now Lila Loomis, is on a crusade to keep Norman locked up.
 The film introduces Mary Loomis (Meg Tilly), Lila's daughter with Sam and Marion's niece.
 Both are killed in the film; Lila is stabbed by a woman who looks like him in his "Mother" guise (later revealed to be Emma Spool, portrayed by Claudia Bryar), and Mary is shot by police when she attempts to kill Norman.

 In the second sequel, 1986's Psycho III, the shower scene appears again in a flashback, this time when Norman sees Maureen Coyle (Diana Scarwid) who reminds him of Marion.
 "Mother" tries to kill Maureen in exactly the same room and bathroom of the Bates Motel where Marion died, only to find that Maureen slit her wrists in a bathtub filled with water in an attempted suicide.
 Later, after being rescued by Norman, "Mother" kills Maureen by pushing her down the same stairs of the Bates house where private investigator Milton Arbogast died.

 Marion makes no appearance in the final sequel, 1990's Psycho IV: The Beginning.
 She is merely referred to a few times as "the girl [Norman] killed in the shower".

-Comic books
+Comic book

 Marion appears in the 1992 three-issue comic book adaptation of the 1960 film Psycho, released by Innovation Publishing.